Boating on KOOTENAY LAKE

 The tiny community of Lardeau (N50°08.58’ W116°56.8’) has 2 boat launches and Davis Creek Provincial Park (PP) on its south end.
 The Davis Creek Trail starts just north of the highway bridge and is a steep one-hour climb to a small grove of very large old-growth cedar trees.
 Gerrard trout can be seen spawning in the Lardeau River in late April/early May.

 Lost Ledges PP (N50°06.19’ W116°56.15’) has a good boat launch on its north end and nice campsites many on the water.
 I once parked here for 4 days and brought home a packrat that had taken up residence in my engine compartment.
-This is the last camping on this side of the lake until the small town of Kaslo, 22km south.
+This is the last camping on this side of the lake until the small town of Kaslo, 22 km south.

 Kaslo (pop.
 1029) is in a gorgeous setting on the shores of the lake with otherworldly views of the Purcell mountains on the opposite shore.
 The striking peak to the SE is Loki, which only recently has had a trail built to the top.
 Kaslo has all the services including a nicely restored hotel and the SS Moyie, a restored sternwheeler that is a worthwhile visit.
-The Kaslo Jazz Festival, with the stage on the lake, is held the first weekend of August every year.
+The Kaslo Jazz Festival, with the stage on the lake, is held the first weekend of August.
 Camping may be possible in the park near the sternwheeler.
 This is a good place to launch, camp at Lost Ledges, continue over the north end of the lake and then down the east side where there is much more camping.
 Then return to Kaslo to your vehicle for a nice 3-4 day trip.

 Fletcher Falls Rec.
 Site (N50°0.22’ W116°53.89’), 8 km south of Kaslo has a day-use area and a small semi-open campsite on the lake.
 Parking is on the highway so it is likely that you may be the only camper.
 Woodbury Resort and Jones Boys Marina, another 8 km south have a restaurant and store.
 Ainsworth Hot Springs (N49°44.06’ W116°54.42’) has a jetty and a resort with the most popular hot springs in the WK.
 There is a warm pool and a horseshoe-shaped tunnel with hot water pouring off the roof, private “alcoves”, and a nice place to sit out of the water in a natural recess.
 Take a refreshing dip in the cold pool.
 This is a well worthwhile diversion from kayaking.